-(Compare Revisions – return to editor)
+(Click to return to post editor)

-WordPress Post Revisions Feature – Plugins
+WordPress Post Revisions Management – Plugins And Additional Notes

-Post Editor Section – The WordPress Post Revisions Box
+Post Editor Section – The Revisions Box

-(Post Editor: Screen Options tab – Revisions)
+(Screen Options tab – Revisions)

 Managing Revisions Using Plugins

-Fortunately, there are a number of plugins to help you control and manage your revisions and reduce the size of your WordPress database.
+Fortunately, there are a number of WordPress plugins to help you control and manage your revisions and reduce the size of your WordPress database.

 To learn more about WordPress plugins that will help you manage your post revisions, go here: